jurgenwigg/py3S60/newcore/Doc/library/asyncio-eventloop.rst

    Consider also using the :func:`asyncio.run` function instead of using lower level functions to manually create and close an event loop.

-   .. deprecated:: 3.10
-      Deprecation warning is emitted if there is no running event loop.
-      In future Python releases, this function will be an alias of :func:`get_running_loop`.

 .. function:: set_event_loop(loop)

    Set *loop* as a current event loop for the current OS thread.